wcfrobert/ezweld/README.md

 $$v_{z,total} = v_{z,direct} + v_{z,Mx} + v_{z,My}$$

-The three terms above are then combined into a single value and compared to a design capacity.
+For design purposes, the three terms above are combined into a single value and compared to a design capacity.

 In the next two sections, $\tau$ will be used to denote stress, $v$ will be used to denote unit force.

 **Resultant Unit Force - Simplified Approach**

-Using the "weld-as-line" convention (force/length), the three components above are simply added vectorially into a resultant shear force, then compared with an allowable shear capacity.
+Using the "weld-as-line" convention (force/length), the three components above are simply added vectorially into a resultant unit shear force, then compared with an allowable unit shear capacity.

 $$v_{resultant} = \sqrt{v_{x,total}^2 + v_{y,total}^2 + v_{z,total}^2} \leq \phi\frac{F_{EXX}}{\sqrt{3}}t_{weld} \approx \phi0.6F_{EXX}t_{weld}$$